-Discover wines with almost infinite storage capacity.
-It is in the south of France that you can discover natural sweet wines.
-These are red or white wines, sweetened.
-Its name could be confusing because some people think that these wines are more "natural" in their production process.
+Discover wines with an almost infinite ageing capacity.
+It is in the South of France that you can discover the natural sweet wines.
+These are sweet red or white wines.
+Its name could lead to confusion because some people think that these wines are more "natural" in their elaboration process.
 However, these wines are made according to traditional French methods.
 The only difference is during fermentation.
-Indeed, a 90° alcohol is added to the grape juice.
-This is called brandy.
-When this strong alcohol is added, the wines are called "mutated".
+Indeed, an alcohol at 90° is added to the grape juice.
+This one is called brandy.
+When this strong alcohol is added, the wines are said to be "mutated".

-This "mutage" increases the alcohol level.
+This "mutage" increases the level of alcohol.
 This stops the action of the yeasts and keeps a certain amount of sugar in the wine.
 It is said to be a "sweet" wine because of its sweetness.
-After the mutage, the wines are kept away from the air in order to preserve the fruit aromas present.
-It is said to be natural because no products are added to flavour the wine.
+After mutage, the wines are kept away from the air to preserve the fruit aromas present.
+It is said to be natural because no product is added to flavour the wine.

-It should be noted that natural sweet wines should be drunk in moderation.
+It is necessary to know that the natural sweet wines are to be consumed with moderation.
 Indeed they are much more alcoholic than normal wines.
 Their alcohol content is between 15° and 21.5°.
 The invention of natural sweet wines dates back to the 13th century.
-When the Roussillon native Arnaud de Vilanova succeeded in creating wines that were both rich in alcohol and sugar.
-The Languedoc-Roussillon region is therefore the cradle of these wines.
-Today, it still produces more than 95% of the production of natural sweet wines.
+When Arnaud de Vilanova from Roussillon succeeded in creating wines rich in both alcohol and sugar, the Languedoc-Roussillon region is the cradle of these wines.
+It still ensures nowadays more than 95% of the production of natural sweet wines.

-This wine goes perfectly with dark chocolate desserts such as chocolate mousse, chocolate cake or chocolate fondant.
-However, the chocolate must be slightly sweet and strong in cocoa.
-Natural sweet wines can also be enjoyed as an aperitif, with foie gras, cheese and even spicy Asian cuisine!
-This wine is best when not served too fresh, it preserves all its precious aromas!
+This wine goes perfectly with dark chocolate-based desserts such as chocolate mousse, chocolate cake or chocolate fondant.
+However, the chocolate must be low in sugar and high in cocoa.
+Natural sweet wines can also be enjoyed as an aperitif as well as with foie gras, cheeses and even spicy Asian cuisine!
+This wine is best when it is not served too chilled, it allows to keep all its precious aromas!

 Several regions of France produce natural sweet wines.
-These wines are obtained in Languedoc-Roussillon, more particularly in the Eastern Pyrenees.
-But also in Corsica and the Rhône Valley.
+These wines are obtained in Languedoc-Roussillon, particularly in the Pyrénées Orientales.
+But also in Corsica and in the Rhone valley.
 Muscat-de-Rivesaltes and Banyuls are the best known appellations.

 There are two natural sweet wine appellations in this region: the AOC Muscat de Beaumes-de-Venise and Rasteau.

-It produces the appellation Muscat du Cap-Corse and Muscat de Corse.
+The appellation Muscat du Cap-Corse and Muscat de Corse is produced here.

-Languedoc produces natural sweet wines, mainly from Muscat.
-Only four grape varieties are used to make the wines: Muscat, Grenache (white, black, grey), Malvasia, Macabeu (for red wines).
-These grape varieties offer tertiary aromas of light tobacco, leather, coffee and cocoa.
+The Languedoc produces natural sweet wines, mainly from Muscat.
+Only four grape varieties are used to make the wines: Muscat, Grenache (white, black, grey), Malvoisie, Macabeu (for red wines).
+These grape varieties give the wines tertiary aromas of blond tobacco, leather, coffee and cocoa.